Petit Theft Charges in Florida

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with the crime of Petit Theft in the greater Orlando, Florida area, please contact Criminal Defense Lawyer today.
+If you have been arrested or charged with the crime of Petit Theft in Central Florida or the Greater Orlando area, contact Orlando Criminal Defense Lawyer today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.